 Matthew's second, but Luke's third (Luke 4:9 - 11) temptation listed involves Jerusalem's temple.
 The "edge" of the temple where this test took place was likely at least 700 feet (213 meters) above the valley below it (Barnes' Notes on the New Testament).

-5. Then the devil took Him to the holy city and set Him upon the edge of the temple.
-6. And said to Him, "If You are the Son of God, cast Yourself down; for it is written, 'He shall give His angels charge concerning You, and they shall bear You up in their hands, lest You strike Your foot against a stone' " (Matthew 4:5 - 6)
+And said to Him, "If You are the Son of God, cast Yourself down; for it is written, 'He shall give His angels charge concerning You, and they shall bear You up in their hands, lest You strike Your foot against a stone' " (Matthew 4:5 - 6)

 Here again, the adversary appeals to any vanity Jesus might harbor regarding being the Messiah.
 The scripture quoted is from Psalm 91:11.
 Written by priests who served under King David, this verse concerns God's aid and protection if a person has an ACCIDENT.
 The devil wanted Christ to intentionally and willfully place himself in need of help, and thereby put the Eternal to a test to see if he would respond.
 This, of course, would be a sin, the act of which the Lord rejected.